C-RH-C/crhc-cli/README.md

 The main idea of this script is to collect the information from `console.redhat.com` in order to generate some reports and/or proceed with some troubleshooting.
 That said, we can:

-- `crhc user set` - To set the credentials that will be used to authenticate on console.redhat.com
 - `crhc inventory list` - To list the first 50 entries of your RHEL Inventory
 - `crhc inventory list_all` - To list all the entries of your RHEL Inventory
 - `crhc inventory --display_name` - To search in RHEL Inventory by `display_name`